Welcome to the MPAS Program

 Prospective students are advised that the MPAS curriculum is intensive, fast paced, full-time, and designed to prepare graduates for the complexities of the health care field with rigor and depth.

 The admission requirements currently displayed are for the Fall 2025 intake.
-The 3-credit unit Human Anatomy requirement is under review and maybe updated for the Fall 2026 intake (pending academic approval).
+The 3-credit unit Human Physiology requirement is under review and maybe updated for the Fall 2026 intake (pending academic approval).
 Please continue to visit the MPAS Program admissions requirements on the College of Graduate and Postdoctoral Studies website for the most-up-to-date information regarding future admission cycles.

 For more information, please view the MPAS Program Indigenous Studies Pre-Requisite Requirement document on USask's Programs website.
 (Please note that this document will be updated as soon as we have the new Indigenous Studies-approved courses).